 |International transfer applicants whose native language is not English must submit a TOEFL, IELTS, PTE Academic or qualifying SAT or ACT test score earned within two years of their application date.
 More information is available on our International Students page.|

 |Placement exams offered at your current college will determine your need for any remedial coursework in writing and mathematics prior to your admission to USC.
 Remedial courses are not transferable.|

 |Required Courses Taken on a Pass/No Pass Basis|

-- Official final high school transcripts with date of graduation.
+- Official final high school transcripts showing date of graduation.

-- Portfolio, resumé and/or additional writing samples: if required by major.
+- Portfolio, resumé and/or additional writing samples, if required by major.
 Performance majors may also require auditions.
-Refer to the Additional Major Requirements page for more information.
+Refer to the Additional Application Requirements section, below, for more information.